 3. Lean Protein

 Protein is vital to a balanced diet, but not all protein is created equal.
-Protein heavily processed or high in fat can cause weight gain and contribute to poor heart health.
+Protein that is heavily processed or high in fat can cause weight gain and contribute to poor heart health.
 Lean protein, on the other hand, can help lower blood pressure and has been shown to balance good cholesterol levels.
 Eating a few portions a day of chicken or fish should be a staple in every senior’s diet.

 4. Whole Grains